Overview

 Buffett Indicator =

 This ratio fluctuates over time since the value of the stock market can be very volatile, but GDP tends to grow much more predictably.
-The current ratio of 193% is approximately 57.84% (or about 1.9 standard deviations) above the historical trend line, suggesting that the stock market is Overvalued relative to GDP.
+The current ratio of 208% is approximately 66.62% (or about 2.2 standard deviations) above the historical trend line, suggesting that the stock market is Strongly Overvalued relative to GDP.

 Why Does it Matter?